dpi-tta-lessons/rails-active-storage/content.md

 <aside>
 Active Storage uses 3 tables.

-`active_storage_attachments`: Connects blobs to your models `active_storage_blobs`: Stores data about uploaded files in the cloud, such as filename and content type.
+`active_storage_attachments`: Links blobs to your models `active_storage_blobs`: Contains metadata for uploaded files, such as filenames and content types.
-`active_storage_variant_records`: tracks different variants (if enabled)
+`active_storage_variant_records`: Tracks image variants, if enabled.
 </aside>

-In this we'll use AWS, however, you could use any cloud storage service you like.
-AWS S3 (simple storage service) is very affordable.
-Your bill will likely be <$1/month until you start requiring huge amounts of storage and throughput.
-See [pricing](https://aws.amazon.com/s3/pricing/) for more details.
+### Choose Your Cloud Storage
+Although we focus on AWS S3 (simple storage service) for its affordability and scalability, Active Storage supports various storage services.
+Refer to [AWS S3 pricing]((https://aws.amazon.com/s3/pricing/)) for cost details.

+### Add the AWS SDK Gem
 Let's add the [AWS SDK Gem](https://rubygems.org/gems/aws-sdk-s3/) Add this line to your Gemfile: